 I grew up on reruns of Star Trek, and my resulting love for the genre has never let go.
 So crossing sci-fi with romance?
 Perfect.
 Here’s a list of my fave science fiction romances.
-Superheroes, robots, machine-human hybrids, alien linguistics, immersive virtual reality, secret agents planning an interstellar heist, you can find all this and more in the list below.
+Superheroes, robots, machine-human hybrids, alien linguistics, immersive virtual reality, secret agents planning an interstellar heist, post-collapse environments, you can find all this and more in the list below.

-It’s divided into three sections based on the main characters’ genders: gal pairings first, then mixed-gender queer stories (I only have one now, but I’m hoping to find more I love), and finally the guys.
+It’s divided into three sections based on the main characters’ genders: gal pairings first, then mixed-gender queer stories (I only have one now, but I’m hoping to find more I love), and finally guys with guys.

 Hope you find something amazing to read!
 And seriously, let me know if you have any suggestions, because I will always want more books like this.